judygatobu/PhotoMap/README.md

 # Lab 6 - *PhotoMap*

-**Name of your app** is an app that allows the user to search for locations using the [Foursquare API](https://developer.foursquare.com/docs) and create a pin with an image annotation.
+**PhotoMap** is an app that allows the user to search for locations using the [Foursquare API](https://developer.foursquare.com/docs) and create a pin with an image annotation.

 Time spent: 7 hours spent in total